Telecom Zero-Order Wave Plates

 Using a Wave Plate

-Wave plates are typically available with a retardance of λ/4 or λ/2, meaning that a phase shift of quarter of a wavelength or half a wavelength (respectively) is created.
+Wave plates are typically available with a retardance of λ/4 or λ/2, meaning that a phase shift of a quarter wavelength or a half a wavelength (respectively) is created.

 Half-wave (λ/2) plates are typically used as polarization rotators.
 Mounted on a rotation mount, a λ/2 wave plate can be used as a continuously adjustable polarization rotator, as shown below.
 Additionally, when used in conjunction with a Polarizing Beamsplitter a λ/2 wave plate can be used as a variable ratio beamsplitter.

-The angle between the output polarization and the input polarization will be twice the angle between the input polarization and the wave plate’s axis (Θ), see diagram below left.
+The angle between the output polarization and the input polarization will be twice the angle between the input polarization and the wave plate’s axis (see diagram to the lower right).
 When the polarization of the input beam is directed along one of the axes of the wave plate, the polarization direction will remain unchanged.

 Damage Threshold Data for Thorlabs' Telecom Zero Order Waveplates